Double Shot (Of My Baby's Love)

 "Double Shot (Of My Baby's Love)" is a song first recorded by Dick Holler & the Holidays, written by Don Smith and Cyril Vetter.
 It was later recorded by the Swingin' Medallions who released it as their second single in 1966.
 Peaking at #17 on the U.S. Billboard Hot 100, the recording became a hit although banned on many radio stations due to lines referring to drinking and sex: "worst hangover I ever had" and "she loved me so hard".

-The song has since been recorded by numerous artists including the Residents on the album Third Reich & Roll, Joe Stampley, and the Cockroaches.
+The song has since been recorded by numerous artists, including the Residents, Joe Stampley, and the Cockroaches.